 - Statement or Position (signed by the Working Sessions Participants)

-- Security Review (or a particular application or api)
+- Security Review (or an application or API)

 - Lessons Learned

-Outcomes have been added to all working sessions, and any working session that doesn’t have one, will NOT be added to the main schedule and will not benefit from being part of the Summit participants' individual daily schedule.
+Every working session has ‘Outcomes’ listed as a heading, and any working session that doesn’t have one will NOT be added to the main schedule and will not benefit from being part of the Summit participants’ individual daily schedule.

 Working materials will also be added to all working sessions, to allow both organisers and participants to consider and contribute draft materials.

 5. ** I’m organising a session, and attending several more, can I get help with my outcomes?**

 Two technical writers are available to support with your outcomes.